Pardubice – Meet You in the Middle

 Horsing Around in the Heartland

-On the south west corner of the city, a large purpose made arena plays host to a number of international horse related events and exhibitions through spring, summer and autumn.
-These events culminate in the Velká Pardubická, one of Europe’s most prestigious and demanding steeplechases.
-Pardubice has been host to this event since 1874.
+On the southwest edge of Pardubice, a purpose-built arena hosts numerous international horse-related events from spring through autumn.
+These culminate in the Velká Pardubická, one of Europe’s most prestigious and demanding steeplechases, held annually since 1874.

-DeHavilland Tiger Moths perform at the 2023 edition of the city’s air show.
+A P-51 Mustang performs at the 2024 edition of the city’s air show.

 A Feel for the Place

-There’s more to Pardubice than Architecture and horses.
-It has been a university city since just after the Second World War and is very active in the chemical, electrical and mechanical engineering industries.
+There’s more to Pardubice than architecture and horses.
+Since the late 1940s it has been a university city and remains active in the chemical, electrical, and mechanical engineering industries.

-The city also offers a number of ways to spend free time including a network of cycling and in-line skating trails, a variety of sports facilities, a respectable range of dining and drinking establishments as well as theatre, cinema and other cultural pursuits.
+The city offers many opportunities for leisure, including a network of cycling and in-line skating trails, a wide range of sports facilities, and a lively dining and nightlife scene.
+Visitors can also enjoy theatres, cinemas, and cultural events.

 Early evening on Pernstynske Square.
 Town hall is on the right and the Green Gate tower is on the left.